Mission

 Blue Jackets Foundation.

 The team first began practicing in 2007.
-Since it's formation, the team has had the opportunity to take part in some
+Since it's formation, it has had the opportunity to take part in some

-very exciting events, including participation in the "Future Jackets" intermission skate at Blue Jackets games, the
+very exciting events, including the "Future Jackets" intermission skate at Blue Jackets games, practicing on the

 History of Special Hockey